The Bottom Line: The hazard rating is HIGH in all 3 regions with both wet avalanches and storm slabs likely. Avoid all Avalanche terrain.

-The freezing level is rising above 3000' on Sunday and potentially 4000' on Tuesday night.
-3.5" more of rain/SWE is expected through Wednesday.
+The freezing level has been as high as 4000' on Wednesday.
 This recipe is easy to forecast: heavy rain on snow means wet avalanches - both SLAB and LOOSE and they could be LARGE (D3+ is possible).
 Avoid all avalanche terrain below the freezing level and avoid traveling BELOW avalanche paths.

 Problem 2: Storm Slab

 Distribution: All aspects above Treeline.
-Size: Small-Large.
+Size: Small-VERY Large.
 Likelihood: Likely.
 Sensitivity: Touchy.